Databricks: per-user authentication (U2M OAuth)¶

 | "Databricks consent required" toast on every query | Refresh token missing or revoked | Open the integration detail page → Connect to Databricks |

-| Consent loop (consent → toast → consent again) | Redirect URI mismatch between the OAuth app and your DataHub base URL | Confirm the Databricks Account Console app's redirect URI is exactly https://{your-datahub-base}/usermanagementmodule/databricks/oauth/callback |
+| Consent loop (consent → toast → consent again) | Redirect URI mismatch between the OAuth app and your Datahub base URL | Open the integration form in Datahub, copy the Redirect URI value shown there, and paste it into the Databricks OAuth app's Redirect URLs field — it must match character-for-character (scheme, host, path, no trailing slash). |

 | Embedded dashboard shows different data than the same query in Insights | mint_embed_token uses SP identity, not your user identity |